 Additional considerations: You can learn more about your state’s Medicaid program, including eligibility criteria, at Medicaid.gov.

 The bottom line: Health insurance benefits can help pay for your covered medical expenses, potentially reducing what you pay out of pocket.

 While there no longer is a federal tax penalty for going without minimum essential coverage starting with the 2019 coverage year, you’d be wise to consider enrolling in a health insurance policy (some states like California still have penalties for not having coverage).

 Whether you expect a gap in coverage soon or need health insurance now, it’s time to take a closer look at your options.

-You can get quotes, compare plans, and apply and enroll online, but you don’t have to go it alone.
-If you need guidance deciding which route to take, a licensed health insurance agent can help you navigate your options.
+You can get plan quotes and apply and enroll online.
+But if you need more help with deciding which route to take, a licensed health insurance agent can help you navigate your options.